pradok/schedule-tasks/README.md

   2. Covered happy path scenarios only, not covered specific failure scenarios which would default to 500 response.
   3. Error handling in specific scenarios for eg. record not available while update.

+## Swagger Docs
+Upon running the app (instructions below), API documentation can be found at http://localhost/api

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+## Pre-requisites

+  1. Dotenv cli
+  2. Docker
+  3. Node version 18 or above

 ## Installation